jpbb15/jpbb15/README.md

 ## 😎 About Me
 - 🏡 I'm 25 years old and I'm from Porto, Portugal
-- 🌱 Currently learning at Ironhack - Data Analyst & BI Course
+- 💼 Currently working at BNP Paribas Cardif as a Business Analyst
-- 💼 Looking for opportunities in Data Analysis and Business Intelligence
 - 📧 How to reach me: [Email](mailto:jpbb1337@gmail.com)